Raj0527/AWS-Networking/README.md

 ## Conclusion
 This project involved creating a VPC with both public and private subnets, enabling the flexibility to launch tasks and services based on specific accessibility needs.
 Instances in private subnets can access external resources via a NAT gateway, maintaining isolation and enhancing security.

-## Prerequisites
-- An active AWS account with appropriate permissions.
-- Familiarity with AWS networking, EC2, and the AWS Management Console.

 ## Author
 I performed this lab as a hands-on project to showcase my AWS networking skills, including VPC setup, subnet configuration, routing, and security best practices.